 Improving the mobility score also means reducing fuel consumption

 How does GECO air take into account gear ratio engaged?

 The gear ratio is calculated as a function of speed and acceleration.

 Yes for “normal” use of the gearbox.
 Not for those who stay first at 50km / h …

-Goal: A UNIQUE indicator: the Pollutant Point.
-No need to be an expert: I follow the advices to reach the least possible POPs
+Goal: A UNIQUE indicator: the Mobility Score.
+No need to be an expert: I follow the advices to maximize my mobility score.

 How does it work ?

 GECO air estimates pollutants related to each of my trips.